 - Description

 - Pharmacist-led information technology intervention (PINCER) is an effective way to reduce errors in prescription and medication monitoring which are responsible for a large proportion of adverse drug events.
 This is achieved through the monitoring of 13 PINCER measures.
 The purpose of this notebook is observe changes in adherence to each of the PINCER measures at the practice level during the pandemic.
+This analysis uses federated analytics on 57 million patients' primary care records, including all patients registered at either a TPP or EMIS practice (>95% of English practices).
+A regularly updated monthly dashboard is linked below (TPP practices only).

 - Authors